-LABEL DESCRIPTION Mail From Type the e-mail address from which the outgoing e-mail is delivered.
+LABEL DESCRIPTION Enable Email Daily Report Select this to send reports by e-mail every day.
+Mail Server Type the name or IP address of the outgoing SMTP server.
+SSL/TLS Encryption Select SSL/TLS to use Secure Sockets Layer (SSL) or Transport Layer Security (TLS) if you want encrypted communications between the mail server and the NWA/WAC.
+Select STARTTLS to upgrade a plain text connection to a secure connection using SSL/TLS.
+Select No to not encrypt the communications.
+Mail Server Port Enter the same port number here as is on the mail server for mail traffic.
+Mail Subject Type the subject line for the outgoing e-mail.
+Select Append system name to add the NWA/WAC's system name to the subject.
+Select Append date time to add the NWA/WAC's system date and time to the subject.
+Mail From Type the e-mail address from which the outgoing e-mail is delivered.
 This address is used in replies.
 Mail To Type the e-mail address (or addresses) to which the outgoing e-mail is delivered.
 SMTP Authentication Select this check box if it is necessary to provide a user name and password to the SMTP server.
 User Name This box is effective when you select the SMTP Authentication check box.
 Type the user name to provide to the SMTP server when the log is e-mailed.
 Password This box is effective when you select the SMTP Authentication check box.
 Type the password to provide to the SMTP server when the log is e-mailed.
-Send Report Now Click this button to have the NWA send the daily e-mail report immediately.
+Send Report Now Click this button to have the NWA/WAC send the daily e-mail report immediately.
 Time for sending report Select the time of day (hours and minutes) when the log is e-mailed.
 Use 24-hour notation.
 Report Items Select the information to include in the report.
 Select Reset counters after sending report successfully if you only want to see statistics for a 24 hour period.
 Reset All Counters Click this to discard all report data and start all of the counters over at zero.
-Apply Click Apply to save your changes back to the NWA.
+Apply Click Apply to save your changes back to the NWA/WAC.
 Reset Click Reset to return the screen to its last-saved settings.

-13.3 Log Setting
+14.3 Log Setting